 - Content filtering tools are not completely fail-safe and while at school, direct supervision by school personnel of each student using a computer is desired but not always possible.

-- That things I do using a school computer or network are not private; even when generated on my personal device.
+- Things I do using a school computer or network are not private; even when generated on my personal device.
 Teachers and District staff may review my work and activities at any time I am using a BVSD log on and while engaged in Schoology or other online class content.

 - Any and all BVSD log on histories can be inspected.
 This includes Internet history/cache anytime during the school year.
 For example; teachers may track BVSD log on access and activities today, last hour, last week or last semester.